omniappl3/diary-writer/README.md

     [help],[h]: Shows this menu
     [clear] : Clear terminal

-NOTE: THIS CODE IS UNSIGNED, HOWEVER IT IS COMPLETELY SAFE FOR USE Meant only for personal use
+NOTE: THIS CODE IS UNSIGNED, HOWEVER IT IS COMPLETELY SAFE FOR USE